-Notwithstanding these assumptions, the selling stockholders may sell less than all of the shares listed on the table.
+The selling stockholders may sell none of the shares or less than all of the shares listed on the table.
 In addition, the shares listed below may be sold pursuant to this prospectus or in privately negotiated transactions.
 Accordingly, we cannot estimate the number of shares of common stock that the selling stockholders will sell under this prospectus.